 He is a Fellow of the American College of Physicians and a member of the Council on Foreign Relations and the Association of American Physicians and is recipient of an Elizabeth Glaser Scientist Award.
 He is Chair of the Interim Scientific Advisory Committee of the Collaboration for Epidemic Preparedness Innovations.

-He serves as Chairman of the Board of the Global Health Investment Fund, a Bill & Melinda Gates Foundation-sponsored social impact investment fund that is focused on accelerating late stage development of vaccines, drugs, diagnostics and devices that could address global health challenges in developing countries.
-He also serves on the Expert Advisory Group of the Medicines Patent Pool, which seeks to increase access to HIV, viral Hepatitis C and tuberculosis treatments in low- and middle-income countries.
+Abboud is Chairman of the Board of the Global Health Investment Fund, a Bill & Melinda Gates Foundation-sponsored social impact investment fund focused on accelerating late stage development of vaccines, drugs, diagnostics, and devices to address global health challenges in developing countries.
+He also serves on the Expert Advisory Group of the Medicines Patent Pool, which seeks to increase access to HIV, viral Hepatitis C, and tuberculosis treatments in low- and middle-income countries.

 Prior to joining IAVI in 2004, he had 20 years of experience in the fields of international law and finance.
-He is a member of the Council on Foreign Relations, and has also served as a board member of non-profit organizations working in the fields of the environment, education and global health.
+He is a member of the Council on Foreign Relations, and has also served on the boards of several non-profit organizations.
 He is a graduate of Wesleyan University and Georgetown University Law Center.